Welcome to the Maine Drug Data Hub

 The Maine Drug Data Hub is a collaboration between several state departments, the Governor’s Office and the University of Maine.
-The aggregation of state and community information on the hub provides resources, data, and visualizations to inform Mainers about efforts to reduce the harm caused by drug use and drug overdose and to track progress towards reaching the goals outlined in Governor Janet Mills’ Maine Opioid Response Strategic Action Plan.
+The aggregation of state and community information on the hub provides resources, data, and visualizations to inform Mainers about efforts to reduce the harm caused by drug use and drug overdose as well as to track progress towards reaching the goals outlined in Maine’s Opioid Response 2023 – 2025 Strategic Action Plan.

 The data, information, and resources available on the Maine Drug Data Hub is constantly being updated.
 Data sets, reports, and graphics are updated monthly, quarterly, and annually.
 New data metrics are added as they become available.

 The Maine Drug Data Hub is supported by the Centers for Disease Control and Prevention of the U.S. Department of Health and Human Services (HHS) as part of an Overdose Data to Action (OD2A) cooperative agreement.
 The contents are those of the author(s) and do not necessarily represent the official views of, nor an endorsement by, CDC/HHS or the U.S. Government.